What is a Certificate of Insurance?

 When a client requests a certificate of insurance, they become a certificate holder.
 There is a special section on each COI that contains the client’s name and contact information, as well as statements showing the insurer’s obligation to notify the client of any policy cancellations.

 All insurers involved in the small business will be listed on the certificate if there is more than one.
 The general liability section will indicate whether coverage applies on a per-claim or per-occurrence basis.
-While workers’ compensation is mentioned on the COI, each state has its own laws determining limits.
-On a standard COI, the section for workers’ compensation will show no limit.
+While workers’ compensation is mentioned in the COI, each state has its own laws that determine the limits.
+On a standard COI, the workers compensation section will show no limit.

 Get a quote from our partners at Bold Penguin